 The Fund interprets the word ‘environment’ broadly and will provide funding for a wide range of activities.
 Please don't hesitate to contact us if you want to discuss a project idea or if you are looking for feedback on an application

-NEGEF funds cannot be used for retroactive expenses, lobbying purposes, micro-/re-grant programs, or large capital acquisitions.
-NEGEF funds are not available for individuals or for-profits.
+Grassroots Fund grants cannot be used for retroactive expenses, lobbying purposes, micro-/re-grant programs, or large capital acquisitions.
+Grassroots Fund grants are not available for individuals or for-profits.

-What is the difference between a Seed, a Grow and a Young Leader grant?
+What is the difference between a Seed, a Grow and a Young Leaders grant?